-The ball is placed on or inside the goal box (the smaller box in front of the goal) and must be kicked outside the penalty area (the larger box outside the goal) to be in play.
-If the ball is touched before leaving the penalty box, the kick is retaken.
+The ball is placed on or inside the goal box (the smaller box in front of the goal) The ball will be in play as soon as it is touched, and it can be played inside the 18-yard box.
+Opposition players are not allowed to be inside the box until the ball is in play.